wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

 2. Basic Flow Step 2: User selects to trade in RISK cards
     1. System does the following:
         1. Verifies the RISK cards are a valid trade-in
-        2. Places 2 armies in territories matching relevant RISK cards
+        2. Places up to 2 armies in territories matching relevant RISK cards
         3. Updates the amount of new armies the user has to place
         4. Notifies the user of their new armies
     2. Resume basic flow at Step 2
-3. Basic Flow Step 4: User selects to cancel placement
+3. Basic Flow Step 4: User selects to cancel current placement
     1. Resume basic flow at Step 2
 4. Basic Flow Step 4: User selects an invalid amount of armies to place
     1. System does the following: